Cooper-Zhong/CS340-Final-Project/report.md

     'muslim', 'black', 'white', 'psychiatric_or_mental_illness']
 ```

-We compute the Demographic Parity and Equalized Opportunity concerning the above subgroups.
+We compute the *Demographic Parity* and *Equalized Opportunity* concerning the above subgroups.
+The **smaller** the relative ratio of two subgroups is, the **more biased** the model is towards these two subgroups (since there is a larger gap between two subgroups).

 #### Demographic Parity